-All seeds are a great source of fiber.
+All seeds are an excellent source of fiber.
 Coriander mostly contains insoluble fiber.
-This is the kind that soaks up liquids and normalizes bowel movement, easing constipation.
-Yet another property that proves this herb to be an efficient cure for digestive tract disorders.
+It is the kind that soaks up liquids and normalizes bowel movement, easing constipation.
+Another property that proves this herb to be an effective cure for digestive tract disorders.

 - Colon cancer prevention.

 Dietary fiber from coriander seeds binds bile salts, which significantly reduces their absorption by the colon.
-This, combined with the fact that the herb is filled with flavonoid antioxidants, allows coriander to provide your colon with a certain amount of protection against cancer.
+Combined with the fact that the herb is filled with flavonoid antioxidants, it allows coriander to provide your colon with a certain amount of protection against cancer.

 - Source of vitamins.

-Seeds in general have fewer vitamins than minerals and very little vitamin C in particular.
-However, coriander is rich in this important antioxidant.
+Seeds, in general, have fewer vitamins than minerals and minimal vitamin C in particular.
+However, coriander is abundant in this vital antioxidant.
 100 grams of dry seeds contain 21 mg of vitamin C. The herb is also packed with essential B vitamins (thiamin, niacin, riboflavin).

 - Source of minerals.

-Coriander seeds are full of minerals, which is why they are so effective in disease prevention and treatment.
+Coriander seeds are full of minerals, which is why they are so useful in disease prevention.
 Copper and iron are essential elements in the blood cell formation process and, therefore, affect your immunity and overall wellbeing.
-Zinc is involved in a great number of chemical reactions within your body, so it influences many things, including digestion, growth and development, sperm generation, and nucleic acid synthesis.
+Zinc is involved in a significant number of chemical reactions within your body, so it influences many things, including digestion, growth and development, sperm generation, and nucleic acid synthesis.
 Manganese is used by your body as a part of a potent antioxidant enzyme.
-Potassium helps control blood pressure and heart rate.
+Potassium helps to control blood pressure and heart rate.